INSTRUMENTS / GENERATORS

 the base frequency.
 Harmonic partials tend to reinforce the root note pitch adding complexity while maintaining a melodic tone.
 Inharmonic partials tend to confuse the root note pitch by

-add a metallic or noisy edge to the tone.
+adding a metallic or noisy edge to the tone.
 There are three sets of data required to store and manipulate an additive waveform.